makrai/notes/srinet20-minecraft-sem-parse.md

   which are most commonly mistaken, with the number of false positive and false negatives out of these 363 mistakes
-  * Unsurprisingly, the most commonly confused span leaf is “has tag”, which we use as a miscellaneous marker.
+  * Unsurprisingly, the most commonly confused span leaf is “has tag”, which we use as a miscellaneous marker
   * the other span mistakes are evenly spread over all other leaves
 * The next most common source of mistakes comes from the model struggling
   * between identifying